Landlords’ new duty to inform — key changes introduced by the Renters’ Rights Act 2025

-Here, Andrius Roos — an experienced property lawyer in our housing and communities team — outlines the key recommendations presented in a report on the future of council housing ahead of the autumn Budget.
+Here, we outline the key recommendations presented in a report on the future of council housing ahead of the Autumn Budget.

 It’s understood that Ms Rayner attended an urgent meeting prior to the release of the Securing the Future of Council Housing report which followed an earlier interim report’s reference to “our country’s broken council housing finances” and to future council housing being “in danger”.